 But I noticed something different going on with the Linux team.

 They were figuring out how to automate the deployment of complete Linux and MySQL environments.
 And they were doing it without vCloud Director.
 How were they doing it?

 They were doing it the DevOps way – using Chef and Ansible.

 Along with better agility, availability, and manageability; I assure you DevOps is really the reason why PayPal (and many more to come Linux shops) will be moving to OpenStack.

 In my research for this list, I found this video on the Puppet Labs website about PayPal.
 Coincidentally, it was made in 2013 when PayPal started talking about moving away from VMware.

 The Writing on the Wall

-My closing thoughts why PayPal has opted for OpenStack instead of VMware it’s just because of better agility, availability and manageability; it was because they have a large Linux team using DevOps to run their operations.
+My closing thoughts why PayPal has opted for OpenStack as a VMware alternative is because of better agility, availability, and manageability; it was because they have a large Linux team using DevOps to run their operations.

 VMware, do you see the writing on the wall?
 It’s become an emotional choice that you are losing with Linux admins!

 Where to get training.